binduwavell/generator-alfresco-common/README.md

 #### java-properties

 Provides methods for reading, modifying and writing Java properties files.
 This is by no means a complete impelemntation of the properties file spect, but it's enough for our generators at this time.

+#### maven-archetype-file-filtering

+Given a file and an object with key/values, this goes through the file and replaces velocity style references to the given keys with the provided values.

+#### maven-archetype-generate

+Emulates `mvn archetype:generate` to the extent that we can create Alfresco All In One archetype projects from an exploded archetype jar file.

+#### maven-archetype-metadata

+Helps us read archetype-metadata.xml files used to describe how maven archetype jar files should be generated into real projects.

+#### maven-archetype-path-filtering

+Given a path and an object with key/values, this goes through the path and replaces \_\_placeholder\_\_ references to the given keys with the provided values.

 #### maven-pom